prestonmeek/pkhexport/README.md

  Any SAV file compatible with PKHeX works with this extension.

 # How to Use
-* CLone this repository and load it as an unpacked extension (chrome://extensions)
+* Clone this repository and load it as an unpacked extension (chrome://extensions)
 * Visit one of the damage calculator sites (the URL must contain github.io)
 * Click the extension while on the calculator tab (extension icon should say "ON")
 * Drag and drop your SAV file on the page